We’ve got everything you need to take the best care of your pet!

 - Encourage your child to talk about it and express their feelings by crying, writing, or drawing.

 - Inform your child’s teacher so they can serve as an additional and very valuable resource.

 - Answer any questions honestly, keeping in mind your child’s level of understanding.

 - Allow them to ask the veterinarian questions so they realize we are here to help.

-Spaying and neutering your pets helps keep them healthy and good tempered.
-It also helps to controls pet overpopulation and prevents passing on undesirable genetic traits.
+Spaying and neutering your pets helps keep them healthy and good-tempered.
+It also helps to control pet overpopulation and prevents passing on undesirable genetic traits.

 When pets are not spayed or neutered, some problems may arise: